nimona/go-nimona/cmd/sonar/README.md

 # Sonar (Testing tool)

 Sonar is a testing tool used as part of our first-pass end to end tests.
-It allows spinning up nodes that will attempt to "ping" other specified peers and wait for them their pings as well.
+It allows creating peers that will attempt to "ping" other specified peers and wait for them to ping back.

-Once sonar has managed to ping all its peers, and has received pings from all of them, it exits.
+Once sonar has managed to ping all its peers, it then waits to receive pings from all other defined peers, and exits.

 ## Env vars